The Oracle Database installation process consists of the following phases:

 Other options include Oracle's Certification Matrices, Desupport Notices, and Product Availability.

-This product supports multiple Oracle homes.
-This means you can install this release or earlier releases of the software more than once on the same system, in different Oracle home directories.
+This product supports multiple Oracle homes, which means you can install this release or earlier releases of the software more than once on the same system, in different Oracle home directories.

 You must install this product into a new Oracle home directory.
 You cannot install products from one release of Oracle Database into an Oracle home directory of a different release.
 For example, you cannot install Oracle Database 11g Release 1 software into an existing Oracle9i Oracle home directory.
 If you attempt to install this release into an Oracle home directory that contains software from an earlier Oracle release, then the installation fails.